 Fed up with paying too much for your TV subscription?
 Well if you’re out of contract, you can save money on Sky TV – sometimes as much as 60%.
 Find out how to get Sky Cheaper for existing customers.

-Perhaps you’re like I used to be and you’ve spent years with Sky, sighing every time of the year they send you a price increase, and promising yourself you will look at changing your package.
+Perhaps you’re like I used to be and you’ve spent years with Sky, sighing every time of the year they send you a price increase and promising yourself you will look at changing your package.

 You may see all the adverts from Sky which offer you a free TV or a heavily discounted subscription if you’re a new customer.
 But why don’t they offer deals to existing customers?

-The fact is, a large amount of the cost for Sky is getting you up and running in the first place.
+The fact is, a large amount of the cost to Sky is getting you up and running in the first place.
 From sending you a nice new box, to sending an engineer out to set up the dish or just setting up your account, it all costs money and it won’t be cheap.

-1) Give them a call or speak to them via live chat on t’web.
+1) Give Sky a call or speak to them via live chat on t’web.
 Tell them you want to leave and they will offer a discount.
 Now, this is generally a poor offer and will be in the region of £10 a month.
 Okay, a saving is a saving but we can get more.
 Be firm and stick to your guns.
 I’ll be honest, this call can last for anything up to 30 minutes as they look at cutting things from your package.
 But, just tell them you can’t afford it and they will give you a date that your contract ends.

 2) Now play the waiting game.
 Be strong.
 I usually receive a call within 2 weeks.
 The discount is generally in the region of 40-50% and sometimes I also receive a credit to my account (around £50).
 You can also check your online account and see what offers are available during this period.
 The latest I have ever received a call was just 3 days before my service was due to be cancelled and I was offered 60% off.

 What if I really don’t want to leave?